SichangHe/sichanghe.github.io/src/notes/class_notes/stats303.md

 ### simulated annealing

-to avoid trapped in local minimum
+- to avoid trapped in local minimum
+- still need to try multiple time

 when seeking minimum, accept increase in $f$ with probability